 Join the Commission

-CAPAA is a small, cabinet-level state agency comprised of two staff and 12 commissioners representing the geographic and cultural diversity of APA Washingtonians.
-Its mission is to improve the well-being of APA’s living in Washington State by identifying and examining issues impacting them.
+CAPAA is a small, cabinet-level state agency comprised of three staff and 12 commissioners representing the geographic and cultural diversity of Asian, Native Hawaiian, and Pacific Islanders (ANHPI) constituency of Washingtonians.
+Its mission is to improve the well-being of ANHPI’s living in Washington State by identifying and examining issues impacting them.
 Its role is to advise the Governor, state legislature, and state agencies on services, programming, and changes to law.
-Together with staff, Commissioners work in partnership with communities and state leaders to respond to public concerns and bring about positive, long-term solutions to issues impacting APA communities.
+Together with staff, Commissioners work in partnership with communities and state leaders to respond to public concerns and bring about positive, long-term solutions to issues impacting ANHPI communities.

 Commissioners are appointed by the Governor to serve three-year terms and may serve up to three terms.
 In making such appointments, the governor shall give due consideration to recommendations submitted to him or her by the commission (RCW 43.117.040).
 The governor may also consider nominations of members made by the various Asian American and Pacific Islander organizations in the state.
 The governor shall consider nominations for membership based upon maintaining a balanced distribution of ethnic, geographic, sex, age, and occupational representation, where practicable.